Donated plasma lifts patient from ‘rock bottom’ to top student

-“During my last two years of high school, I hit rock bottom,” Cayleigh says.
-“I got pneumonia a few times and missed so much school, I didn’t expect to graduate.
+“During my last two years of high school, I hit rock bottom,” says Cayleigh, “I got pneumonia a few times and missed so much school, I didn’t expect to graduate.
 Then I got the diagnosis and everything began to change.”

 “There’s no comparison to how I felt,” she says.
 “I just felt a thousand times better.”

 It took several attempts to identify an effective treatment regime for Cayleigh.
-When her body didn’t respond well to intravenous administration – the most common method – she had to switch to the slower and more painful subcutaneous option.
-Twice a week, Cayleigh self-administers: jabbing herself with a couple of hypodermic needles and settling onto the couch for up to two hours at a time.
+When her body didn’t respond well to intravenous administration — the most common method — she switched to a method that involves injections at home.
+Twice a week, Cayleigh gives herself the injections, and rests for a period afterward.

 “Maggie, my pet rabbit, helps me get through it all,” says Cayleigh.
 “You wouldn’t think that a rabbit could be as much fun as a dog or a cat, but she’s just hilarious.
 She hops around, then jumps up onto the couch and cuddles with me when I do my infusions.”

-Doctors expect that Cayleigh will need IG treatments for the rest of her life.
+Doctors expect that Cayleigh will need immune globulin treatments for the rest of her life.

 Since regaining her health, Cayleigh Kearns has become a top student at Fanshawe College in her hometown of London, Ontario.
 Now in her second year of the Child and Youth Care Program, she maintains a 3.5 grade-point average.

-“It means the world to me to be able to attend classes and to focus, because before I couldn’t even get to school; I couldn’t even get out of bed,” Cayleigh says with a smile.
+“It means the world to me to be able to attend classes and to focus, because before, I couldn’t even get to school.
+I couldn’t even get out of bed,” Cayleigh says.
 “It feels amazing to finally succeed at something that I’m passionate about.”

-Cayleigh recognizes that she owes her health to the generosity of plasma donors and recently took advantage of an opportunity to show her appreciation.
-She visited the Canadian Blood Services clinic in London and met with several regular donors.
+Cayleigh recognizes that she owes her health to the generosity of plasma donors.
+To show her appreciation, she visited the Canadian Blood Services donor centre in London last winter, where she met several regular donors.

 “It was amazing,” she says.
 “It felt so good to hug them and thank them, and they really appreciated meeting someone who benefitted from their donations.
 I don’t think it gets much better than that.”